Topographic-Robot/Project-STAR/.gemini/styleguide.md

 General Guidelines for Error Handling
 -------------------------------------

 - **Return Error Codes**: Functions should return error codes whenever an error occurs.
 Use negative values for failure and zero for success.
-Avoid returning `-1` or `1` generically—use specific error codes to indicate the nature of the failure.
+Avoid returning `-1` or `1` generically‚Äîuse specific error codes to indicate the nature of the failure.

 - **Use `errno.h` Error Codes**: Where appropriate, use standard POSIX error codes from `errno.h` (e.g., `EINVAL`, `ENOMEM`, `EIO`).
 These standardized codes help communicate common error conditions clearly.